suryaavala/LearningKubernetes/README.md

 - [ ] ☸ 89 > [](Journey/089/Readme.md)
 - [ ] ☸ 90 > [](Journey/090/Readme.md)

-## Into the sky to touch the cloud!
+## Into the sky to touch the cloud

 - [ ] ☸ 91 > [](Journey/091/Readme.md)
 - [ ] ☸ 92 > [](Journey/092/Readme.md)